Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-We remark that (a global version, which will be published elsewhere, of) our algorithm \text{in dimension 3} only yields embedded resolution of surfaces in a nonsingular ambient 3-fold.
+We remark that (a global version, which will be published elsewhere, of) our algorithm in dimension 3 only yields embedded resolution of surfaces in a nonsingular ambient 3-fold over over an algebraically closed field of any characteristic.
 This is a classical result known for more than 50 years since the time of Abhyankar, Hironaka and others (cf. \cite{Abh66}\cite{Cutkosky}\cite{Hau97}\cite{Hir67}).
-The front line of research, thanks to the works of Abhyankar, Cossart-Piltant, and Cutkosky (cf. \cite{Abh66}\cite{CP08}\cite{CP09}\cite{CJS}\cite{Cutkosky}), goes way beyond, establishing resolution of singularities of a 3-fold over any base field of positive characteristic.
+The front line of research, thanks to the works of Abhyankar, Cossart-Piltant, and Cutkosky (cf. \cite{Abh66}\cite{CP08}\cite{CP09}\cite{CJS}\cite{Cutkosky}), goes way beyond, establishing resolution of singularities of a 3-fold over an algebraically closed field of positive characteristic.
 We believe, however, that the method of our paper should provide a first step toward the open problem of embedded resolution of singularities of 3-folds in a nonsingular ambient 4-fold in positive characteristic, and also in higher dimensional cases.

 The outline of the paper goes as follows.